hiker90/blog/README.md

 {% include category.html %}
 ```

-You can see example in [here](https://github.com/kaptn3/future-imperfect/blob/master/category1) or [here](https://github.com/kaptn3/blog/blob/master/category2).

 ## Features
 ### Categories
 In blog page, we categorize posts into several categories by url, all category pages use same template html file - `_includes/category.html`.
 Links of category in menu is in `_data.links.yml`.